bergesinstitute/grafmethodenglish/book-2-unit-8.md

 3. I didn't go to the Moon (la Luna).
 4. María drinks water every day.
 5. Juan needs to eat every day.
-6. Mi cousin has a computer.
+6. My cousin has a computer.
 7. She showers every day.
 8. I cannot run 40 kilometers in 1 hour.
 9. He doesn't have a house in Los Angeles.